 - co-presentations of workshops

-In terms of the sequencing of training, in the fall semester interns initially apprentice with senior staff in doing client triage and intake sessions.
+In terms of the sequencing of training, in the fall semester interns initially apprentice with clinicians in doing client brief consultations and new client sessions.
 Following 2-3 weeks of this training, interns are ready to do these assessments independently.
 Emergency on call begins mid to late fall after apprenticing with staff.
 In addition, fall activities usually include interns doing group co-therapy with clinicians, and co-presenting outreach workshops with clinicians.
 Supervision of interns takes into account developmental stages of professional identity development and confidence levels.
 The intern consultation activities are also developmentally sequenced.
 Supervision of practicum trainees is scheduled in the spring term.
-Dissertation research is strongly supported here and interns are encouraged to spend up to 6 hours per week on the same.
+Dissertation research is strongly supported here and interns are encouraged to spend up to 4 hours per week on the same.
 There is also support for job search and other professional development activities.

 American Psychological Association

 If you have any questions about our program, please feel free to call me at (352) 392-1575 or preferably, email me at email@example.com.
 I look forward to receiving your application and wish you success in the internship application process.

 *Resolution on Accreditation for Programs that Prepare Psychologists to Provide Health Services states: